cruxcode/cruxcode.github.io/index.md

 ## About Me ##
-I am currently pursuing Master in Computer Science at Columbia Univeristy.
+I am the Co-Founder and CTO of Atri Labs where we are building an open-source fullstack web framework.
+I dropped out of Master in Computer Science at Columbia Univeristy.
 Prior to this, I have 3+ years of work experience as a Software Developer.
 I have a wide range of interest areas like Robotics, NLP, AI, ML, linux kernel development, web development etc.

 ## About this page ##
 This page displays some of my work such as: